Azure Miles Records ~ The Music of Michael Robinson

 In current times, Pandit Jasraj, known as The Sun of Music in India, often begins ragas with a prayer to Vishnu or Shiva.
 It is a most dramatic moment, after which the raga gradually unfolds in all its glory.

-Sagarmatha was inspired by the Pandit Jasraj recording of Raga Shuddha Nat
+Sagarmatha was inspired by a Pandit Jasraj recording of Raga Shuddha Nat

 I once imagined in the notes for Carnelian Compass that if Franz Lizst’s concert journeys had gone beyond Turkey to India, he might have ended up improvising compositions based upon the local ragas played for him.
 No doubt, the mentioned Beethoven would have been motivated to do the same.